apache/gravitino/docs/quick_start.md

 ## Where is the Documentation?

-Gravitino has a local documentation website that you can view by following teh instructions in ``README.md``.
+Gravitino has a local documentation website that you can view by following the instructions in ``README.md``.

 ## How to contribute to Gravitino?